Brighton and Hove Psychotherapy

 What is Boarding School Syndrome and why does it matter?

 In my experience, former boarders will only present for psychotherapy once they hit a wall.
-This generally happens when addictive behaviours get out of control or when relationships fail.
+This generally happens when addictive behaviours get out of control or when significant relationships fail.
 Once the veneer of privilege and entitlement has been stripped away, the presentation of symptoms is akin to children who have been taken into care and raised institutionally.
 This results in a catastrophic attachment trauma that makes any form of genuine, close, intimate relationship extremely difficult.

 How to treat Boarding School Syndrome